The Last Immortal

-The Last Immortal (神隐) is a Chinese television series based on the novel Hidden God by Xing Ling, starring Zhao Lusi and Wang Anyu.
+The Last Immortal (神隐) is a Chinese television series based on the web novel Hidden God by Xing Ling, starring Zhao Lusi and Wang Anyu.
 It is the spin-off of the 2021 drama series Ancient Love Poetry.
 The series aired on Tencent Video and Mango TV on December 11, 2023.

 Synopsis

 Ayin, a divine water beast and Gu Jin, the son of the true gods whose divine power was sealed, met by accident and embarked on the road to find next Phoenix Queen Feng Yin's immortal essence.
 Accompanied by Demon Realms' Fox prince Hongyi and Princess Yan Shuang of the Eagle clan, they work together to maintain peace in the world and grow together.